 The computer user interface is that nebulous space where humans interact with the machine.
 Many people find this space frustrating because it’s easy to get lost or because the system doesn’t work as expected.

-As designers and developers, we can make sure our audiences have smooth interactions with our courses.
-After all, good user interface design is an essential part of eLearning.
+As designers and developers, we can make sure our audiences have smooth interactions with eLearning and performance support.
+Friendly user interface design is an essential part of designing learning experiences.
 It can influence a user’s perception of an entire learning event.
 So here are some basic rules for user interface design from the audience’s perspective.

 “I don’t want to think about the user interface.”

-Make the user interface transparent to your audience.
-It shouldn’t be noticed.
-It shouldn’t be something people have to learn or decipher.
-If everything is clean and clear, then learners can get on with the task of learning and not have to think about how to interact.
+Design the user interface so that it is transparent to your audience.
+It shouldn’t be an obstacle or something learners have to decipher.
+If everything is clean and clear and works as expected, then learners can get on with the task of learning and not waste cognitive resources thinking about how to interact.
 As Jakob Neilson, usability expert states,

 “I always want to know what to do next.”

-Include instructions on every screen.
-If there are options, explain all of them clearly.
+At one time, the rule of thumb was to include instructions on every screen.
+Experienced users may no longer need this if the options are obvious, though stating the instructions once or twice at the start covers people who are new to eLearning.
 If the design is non-linear and exploratory, let the audience know what problem they need to solve.
 Let them know they should be exploring.
 Whatever it is, your audience should not sit and wonder what to do next.

 The overly-simplified example below shows how you can strive to make your screen instructions ever more clear.
 The text on the left is unnecessarily long and mentions Next, which is not labeled.
 The shorter instructions on the right probably suffice and we avoid potential confusion about what to click to continue.